Paulsenik/ppt-karaoke/README.md

 ### Edit Presentations-tags

+- Click on an already selected Presentation to open it

 - Select any Presentation in the left list
 - Select a Property you want to change (Year cannot be changed in the editor)
 - remove a value of a property by clicking on it